openstack-archive/fuel-specs/specs/9.0/support-sriov.rst

   enabled SR-IOV.
 If this parameter is empty, it means SR-IOV is not enabled at all.

-When Private network is assigned to SR-IOV enabled interface, deployment information (astute.yaml) will be extended and will look like this:
+For each SR-IOV enabled interface deployment information (astute.yaml) will be extended and will look like this:

 ::